EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/README.md

  <br/>

   ## R Packages Utilized
- In other to perform all the statistical analysis and gather the data from twitter we utilized several packages:
+ In other to perform all the statistical analysis and gather the data from Twitter we utilized several packages:
  |  | Package Name | | Package Name |  | Package Name | | Package Name |
 | --- | --- | --- |--- | --- | --- | --- |--- |
 | [5] | tidyverse | [6] | corrplot | [7] | caTools | [8] | caret |